FuelLabs/fuels-ts/apps/docs/src/guide/wallets/wallet-transferring.md

 <<< @/../../docs-snippets/src/guide/cookbook/transferring-assets.test.ts#transferring-assets-4{ts:line-numbers}

 Always remember to call the `waitForResult()` function on the transaction response.
 That ensures the transaction has been mined successfully before proceeding.

-## Transferring Assets To Multiple Wallets

-To transfer assets to multiple wallets, use the `Account.batchTransfer` method:

-<<< @/../../docs-snippets/src/guide/wallets/wallet-transferring.test.ts#wallet-transferring-6{ts:line-numbers}

-This section demonstrates additional examples of transferring assets between wallets and to contracts.

 ## Checking Balances